BharatsDruv/Offline-Connect/README.md

 ### Built With

-This are the tools and plugins we've used to built this application
+These are the tools and plugins we've used to built this application
 * [Java](https://www.java.com/en/)
 * [JSP](https://www.oracle.com/java/technologies/jspt.html)
 * [Servlet](https://docs.oracle.com/javaee/6/api/javax/servlet/Servlet.html#:~:text=A%20servlet%20is%20a%20small,HTTP%2C%20the%20HyperText%20Transfer%20Protocol.&text=http.,a%20servlet%20from%20the%20server.)